How to set up a new insurance

 Step 6: Configure services assigned to each code

-17. You need to assign specific services to each procedure code, ensuring that your scheduling and billing processes align with the services your agency offers
+17. You need to assign specific services to each procedure code, ensuring that your scheduling and billing processes align with the services your agency offers.
+We will give some suggestions, but you can edit those fields.

-19. Select the Service for Each Code
+- Select the Service for each Code

 For each procedure code, you need to assign a corresponding service.
 This service is what will appear on the calendar when scheduling visits, like:

-• Behavior Treatment Session: Typically associated with the procedure code 97153.
+- Behavior Treatment Session: Typically associated with the procedure code 97153.

-• Family Training: Often linked to the procedure code 97156.
+- Family Training: Often linked to the procedure code 97156.

-• Behavior Assessment Session: Usually tied to the procedure code 97151.
+- Behavior Assessment Session: Usually tied to the procedure code 97151.

-• Behavior Reassessment Session: Can be linked with codes used for reassessments.
+- Behavior Reassessment Session: Can be linked with codes used for reassessments.

-20. Assign the Provider Role
+19. Assign the Provider Role

 After selecting the service, you'll assign which type of provider can schedule this event.
 This step is crucial for ensuring that only the appropriate employee can book specific types of sessions.
 You can choose from:

-• Behavior Technician: Typically schedules sessions like Behavior Treatment.
+- Behavior Technician: Typically schedules sessions like Behavior Treatment.

-• Lead Analyst: Typically has the ability to schedule any type of session, including assessments and supervisions.
+- Lead Analyst: Typically has the ability to schedule any type of session, including assessments and supervisions.

 This role-based assignment ensures that each service is linked to the right provider, maintaining compliance and organizational workflow.

-21. Enter the Rate per 15 Minutes
+20. Enter the Rate per 15 Minutes

 For each service linked to a procedure code, you must enter the rate per 15-minute.
-This is crucial for accurate billing and ensures that the rates align with your agency’s contracts and agreements with payers.
+This is crucial for accurate billing and ensures that the rates align with your agencyβs contracts and agreements with payers.

 Step 7: Review

-26. The insurance will remain in the Draft section where you can continue editing it as needed.
+24. The insurance will remain in the Draft section where you can continue editing it as needed.

 3. Activating the Insurance

-28. Once you are satisfied with the setup in the Draft section, you can move the insurance to the Active section.
+26. Once you are satisfied with the setup in the Draft section, you can move the insurance to the Active section.

 Just click the three dots at the right side of the insurance you want to activate, and click "Make Active"

-29. Click "Make Active"
+27. Click "Make Active"

 After the insurance is activated, it will be available for scheduling.

-30. If you need to edit an already configured insurance, just find the insurance you want to edit in the Active section.
+28. If you need to edit an already configured insurance, just find the insurance you want to edit in the Active section.

 You can continue editing the insurance configuration in the Active section as long as no visits have been scheduled.
 Once a visit is scheduled, some elements will no longer be editable.
 You will still be able to edit the following:

-• Insurance name
+- Insurance name

-• Payer ID
+- Payer ID

-• Description
+- Description

-• Billing provider information
+- Billing provider information

-• Rendering provider
+- Rendering provider

-• Supervising provider
+- Supervising provider

 Additionally, you can continue adding procedures, service events, and modifiers.